wlillisdev/tasty_tipples/README.md

 ## About Us

-  - About Us section is a very brief description about Tasty Tipples to quickly give the user more information about the website and why we started the business.
+  - The about us section is a very brief description about Tasty Tipples to quickly give the user more information about the business and why the business was started.
   - It highlights the goals of the Business so the user can understand and build trust with the brand.

   - <img src="assets/readme/new_about.png" alt="About Us" width="800"/>